The Ice Circles Mystery

 Well, according to local folklore, the island where the church now stands was once just a hill in the middle of a green and fertile valley.
 It was the dwelling of the Slavic goddess and fairy queen Živa, who along with her fairies danced around the hill at night.
 But the local farmers angered her when they refused to stop allowing their cattle to graze upon the hill.
 In retaliation, she gathered the fairies on the hill one night and together they conjured up all the water from the surrounding mountaintops and flooded the valley, turning this hill into an island in a lake.

 So Lake Bled certainly qualifies as an ancient and mysterious place.
 Of course, it could simply be that Bled is growing in popularity and is attracting more and more tourists from far flung places.
-Maybe word has also reached a galaxy far, far away and the aliens popped by for a look, leaving the circles behind as a message for others to come and visit.
+Maybe word has also reached a galaxy far, far away and the aliens decided to add Lake Bled to their list of locations for a winter holiday, leaving the ice circles behind as a message for others to come and visit.

 Perhaps they got wind of Bled’s famous cream slice (kremšnita).